Terms of Service and New Patient Agreement,

 BY CLICKING ACCEPT, I ACKNOWLEDGE THAT I UNDERSTAND AND AGREE WITH THE FOLLOWING:

-- I have the right to inspect all information obtained and recorded in the course of a telemedicine interaction, including my medical record, and may receive copies of this information for a reasonable fee.
+- I have the right to inspect all information obtained and recorded in the course of a telehealth interaction, including my medical record, and may receive copies of this information for a reasonable fee.

 - Before the commencement of my initial consultation with Remedy Psychiatry, Inc., Affiliates, and/or Associates, I had an opportunity to discuss the above with my practitioner and all of my questions have been answered to my satisfaction.